micked99/ICT-Wspr-complete-setup/README.md

 And lastly, there is a couple of setting in the
 TelemFunctions.h

-Sets the frequncy of tcxo used
+Sets the frequncy of tcxo used, line 283 in TelemFunctions.h
 #define F_XTAL 26000000;

 Sets Telemetry channel